wsameer/tt-templates/README.md

 ### 2. Setup the Tiptap registry

 Once you've cloned the repository, you'll need to setup a `.npmrc` file to authenticate with the Tiptap registry.
 This is necessary to access the Tiptap Pro extensions which are included in the `package.json`, if this step is skipped you will not be able to install dependencies.

-You can create a free account, no credit card required, at [Tiptap Cloud](https://cloud.tiptap.dev/register) to get your token.
+You can create a free account, no credit card required, at [Tiptap Cloud](https://cloud.tiptap.dev/register) to get your toke [here](https://cloud.tiptap.dev/pro-extensions).

 ```bash
 # Create a new .npmrc file in the root of the repo